 As the dose decreases, the effect becomes more potent, more profound.

 The closer things get to nonexistence, the more exquisite and evocative they become"

 In Wabi/Sabi the NATURALNESS and the SIMPLICITY....the earthiness, the imperfections,

-the organic are essential.
+organic is essential.

-Qualities that then got connected to zen buddhism...to just "be here and now".
+Qualities that then got connected to zen Buddhism...to just "be here and now".

 It helps us to get rid of all that is unnecessary.

-In my paper art I want to express the fragility of the material world, where everything is eternally changing.
+In my paper art, I want to express the fragility of the material world, where everything is eternally changing.
 With my big leaves, I want to show the beauty in the small details of nature we often are passing by...

 I think the WABI/SABI concept is so important in or modern society today, to not forget the poetry in life and or inner connections to nature.